iotaledger/integration-services/documentation/docs/examples/update-users.md

 The [example-2](https://github.com/iotaledger/integration-services/blob/develop/clients/node/examples/2-UpdateUser.ts)
 script authenticates an Integration Service client to manage Identities using the Admin identity created in [example-0](how-to-run-examples) and then performs the following tasks:

-1. Search for a user.
+1. Searches for a user.
-2. Update said user's username.
+2. Updates said user's username.

 You can run the example with the following command: